yeze322/botframework-sdk/docs/BF Labeling Guide.md

 ## Priority

 Describes the priority of the issue.
 This label is required for any issue that is in scope for an iteration.
 High priority issues will be addressed first.

-All the issues with an `approved` status should have one of these labels before they can be worked on.
+All the issues assigned to a milestone should have one of these labels before they can be worked on.

 Color: This subcategory uses different colors for each label.